 They will start to wrinkle and begin to look like candied cherries.

-When it gets to the 45 minute mark, use a candy thermometer to check the liquid.
+When the syrup starts to thicken use a candy thermometer to check the liquid.
 It should reach the soft ball stage (about 237°F/113°C).
+The time frame has varied between 20 and 45 minutes for me, so use the candy thermometer sooner than later to check the temperature.

 Remove from the heat and place on a tray.
 I used a silicone mat with good results.